MikhaD/MikhaD.github.io/README.md

 ## To Do
 - static/pages need to be turned into sveltekit routes.
+- Choose some fonts and get them from a CDN or host them

 ### cubic-bezier
 - Add mechanism to allow user to paste in a cubic-bezier